igarashitm/issues/SWITCHYARD-2009/README.md

 * credit : a clustered decision service implemented in Drools.
 * client : the test driver for the application which can be used to send a request payload to the Dealer Service

 The purpose of the quickstart is to demonstrate how the credit service can be clustered by deploying to a group of SwitchYard instances.
+Note that preferLocal=true is specified on the SCA reference binding of CreditCheck in the DealerBean component.
+CreditCheck service is always invoked on local node with this setting.

 ## Running the Example